-Date Version Release Notes Added restrictions for inter-robot communication between the Radar and Sentry.
-2. Modified the weight of the 42mm Luminous Projectile.
-3. Modified the Power Rune-related mechanism.
+Reportability 3.
+Modified the Power Rune-related mechanism.
 4. Removed the emergency stop button for the Engineer Robot Operator.
 5. Removed the location restriction on remote HP and projectile exchange.
-April 20, 2023 V1.2 6.
-Modified the deduction mechanism for Aerial Robots for exceeding the Initial April 20, 2025 V 1.2 Launching Speed Limit.
+6. Modified the deduction mechanism for Aerial Robots for exceeding the initial launching speed limit.
 7. Modified the Radar-related mechanism.
 8. Added commissioning rules for Pit Crews outside the robot initialization areas.
 9. Modified the relevant descriptions of robot ejection.
 10. Modified the relevant penalty rules for Sentry Robots.
-11. Added penalties for 42mm projectiles hitting the Power Rune.
-Added descriptions of the dropping of minerals at the Resource Island.
-2. Added descriptions of how projectiles are to be used in each Division.
-3. Adjusted HP Deduction Mechanism for Critical Referee System Modules Going Offline.
-4. Added descriptions of how a team's Project Document and Technical Proposal in the Final Robot Assessment impact its initial Gold Coin quantity in a Regional Competition.
-V1.1 5.
-Adjusted the process flow for the exchange of minerals and added descriptions of January 13, the functions of an Exchange Station.
-6. Increased the upper limit for extra chassis power in HP recovery and the respawn 2023 6.
-Increased the upper limit for extra chassis power in HP recovery and the respawn mechanism.
-7. Added descriptions of the Radar-related mechanism.
-8. Modified relevant descriptions of Yellow Card and Red Card warnings.
-9. Adjusted the identity requirements for a Tactical Coach and the relevant penalties.
-10. Adjusted relevant standards and penalties for the Operator Room.
-11. Modified relevant penalties for projectile usage.
-12. Adjusted relevant penalties for the exchange of minerals.
-13. Fixed known issues and improved some descriptions.
-October 26, 2022 V1.0 First Release
+11. Added penalties for 42mm projectiles hitting Power Runes.
+1. Added descriptions of the dropping of minerals at the Resource Island 2.
+Added descriptions of how projectiles are to be used in each Division 3.
+Adjusted HP Deduction Mechanism for Critical Referee System Modules Going Offline 4.
+Added descriptions of how a team's Project Document and Technical Proposal in the Final Robot Assessment impact its initial Gold Coin quantity in a Regional Competition 5.
+Adjusted the process flow for the exchange of minerals and added descriptions of the functions of an Exchange Station January 13, 2023 V1.1 6.
+Increased the upper limit for extra chassis power in HP recovery and the respawn mechanism 7.
+Added descriptions of the Radar-related mechanism 8.
+Modified relevant descriptions of Yellow Card and Red Card warnings 9.
+Adjusted the identity requirements for a Tactical Coach and the relevant penalties 10.
+Adjusted relevant standards and penalties for the Operator Room 11.
+Modified relevant penalties for projectile usage 12.
+Adjusted relevant penalties for the exchange of minerals 13.
+Fixed known issues and improved some descriptions October 26, 2022 V1.0 First Release •